 Ministry of Defence, London.
 Sat 20 Oct 2018

-Defence calling for more to be done to help service men and
+of Defence calling for more to be done to help service men and

-veterans in the fight against their developing PTSD and eventually committing suicide.
+veterans in the fight against their developing PTSD and eventually

-this year, though the actual figure is thought to be considerably higher.
+suicide this year, though the actual figure is thought to be

-the soldier discharged for standing with Tommy Robinson in
+supporting the soldier discharged for standing with Tommy Robinson in

 a photo used to publicise his extreme right-wing views.
 While I was

 People's Mujahedin of Iran